nodejs/node/CONTRIBUTING.md

 repository.

 There are two fundamental components of the Pull Request process: one concrete and technical, and one more process oriented.
-The concete and technical component involves the specific details of setting up your local environment so that you can make the actual changes.
+The concrete and technical component involves the specific details of setting up your local environment so that you can make the actual changes.
 This is where we will start.